Coax Me

 "Coax Me" is a song by Canadian rock band Sloan.
 It was released as the lead single of their second album Twice Removed.
 The song peaked at #30 on the Canadian RPM Singles Chart, spending 12 weeks in the top 100.
 It was also featured on Sloan's compilation album, A Sides Win: Singles 1992-2005.

 Content

 Chris Murphy has stated that "Coax Me" is "an allegory type song about the difference between being on a major label and playing just for yourself".

 The song references the industrial band Consolidated in its lyrics, later stating 'It's not the band I hate / it's their fans'.
-Murphy clarified this line was not in reference to fans Consolidated but rather, fans of Kate Bush.
+Murphy clarified this line was not in reference to fans of Consolidated but, rather, fans of Kate Bush.
 Sloan co-vocalist Jay Ferguson contributed the line after encountering several classmates who were overzealous in their Kate Bush fandom.